Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 ![](https://i.imgur.com/PhH7why.png)

 **Known issues:**
-* At this time (v25 RC2), a bug with MPEGTS muxer makes the stream not completely compliant with MPEGTS spec.
+* At this time (v25 RC2 and later), a bug with MPEGTS muxer makes the stream not completely compliant with MPEGTS spec.
 In this case, SRT decoding fails when transmuxing SRT to another protocol/container than the combination SRT/MPEGTS.
 This is the case for instance with Nimble Streamer and Makito X Decoder.
 A dump of the MPEGTS stream therefore creates a non-conformant file (this can probably be fixed though by a remuxing with FFmpeg).
 This bug is under investigation.
+    * workaround: Use x264 encoder with bfames = 0 option.
 * However, transmuxing to RTMP works with Wowza, and more generally to UDP or TCP /MPEGTS.
 In particular, VLC, Wowza, SRT Live Server, and ffplay work well when selecting this simpler option to stream with SRT.

 ## Option 2: Stream SRT with the Custom FFmpeg Record output